Partner with Jellyfish,

 logbook available online for you to browse.

-I'm also trying to put together a collection of helpful resources for use
+Since I took up diving in 2006, I've been trying to put together a collection of helpful resources for use

 in recreational and technical diving.

 Disclaimer: I take no responsibility for the accuracy of the

 calculations and data below.
 Always verify against other sources.